 We have helped hundreds of clients over the years, and we’d love to work with you as well.

 The symbolic Tree of Death, linked to cemeteries, is also the balsamic Tree of Life because it is able to restore health to those who come to him by breathing in their essences.
 It’s thin, narrow, very tall and it seems like a finger pointing to Heaven.

 Since then, more than twenty centuries ago, it adorns the cemeteries of the peoples of the Christian culture throughout the Mediterranean basin.
 And it has even given its name to an island, Cyprus, whose inhabitants worshiped it in distant times.

 One of the oldest representations of the tree of life is in Pharaonic Egypt, specifically in the tomb of Inkerkhaoni (XX Dynasty).
 In the fresco painting we see the Apopis snake – divinity of the world of the dead – killed by a feline.

 A solar symbol represents optimism, life and hope prevailing.
 This imagery is very far from the Latin conceptions of this tree.

 Islamic civilization felt admiration for this tree, as it did with the palm tree.
-In the mosaic decoration of the Imperial Palace of Topkapi, in Istanbul, we see seven haughty cypresses paired with twelve branches.
+In Istanbul’s mosaic decoration of the Imperial Palace of Topkapi, we see seven haughty cypresses paired with twelve branches.

-The epitaphs of the Muslim tombs of Anatolia, Turkey, are mostly decorated by cypresses, artistically represented, which gives them a halo of serenity and immortality.
+The epitaphs of Anatolia, Turkey’s Muslim tombs are mostly decorated by cypresses, artistically represented, giving them a halo of serenity and immortality.
 That again contrasts with the necrological sense in the West, and as an inheritance of the Romans, we give to our cemeteries.